gorillamania/pilotfish/README.md

 Pilotfish uses a plugin driven architecture, so you only get the plugins you need.
 The base framework file is only XX when minified/gzipped.
 TODO: How big.

-#### Etymylogical Trivia
+##### Why the name pilotfish?
-Why the name pilotfish?
 A pilot fish is one of those little fish that hover around sharks and eat the parasites, creating a mutually beneficial relationship with the shark.
 Similarly, Pilotfish aims to work alongside your application to make it better.

 ## Demo